 In the majority of cases, polio shows no symptoms.
 Although anyone can contract the disease when they come in contact with it, the disease mainly affects children under five.
 Currently, there is no cure for polio once it has been contracted.
 Programs to eradicate polio work solely through prevention by vaccinating children at a young age.

-As a result of a huge global effort to eradicate the disease, it has largely disappeared and has become one of global health’s success stories.
+As a result of a huge global effort to eradicate the disease, it has largely disappeared and has become one of the global health’s success stories.
 Only 223 cases were reported in 2012 (down from an estimated 350,000 in 1988).
 According to the World Health Organization, only three countries in the world still report polio as a problem: Afghanistan, Nigeria, and Pakistan.

-At the Global Vaccine Summit in the United Arab Emirates in April 2013, a five-year plan was presented to ensure the eradication of all forms of polio, backed by contributions of 75% of the 5.5 billion necessary for implementation.
+At the Global Vaccine Summit in the United Arab Emirates in April 2013, a five-year plan was presented to ensure the eradication of all forms of polio, backed by contributions of 75% of the 5.5 billion necessaries for implementation.